enesdemirag/programming-exercises/exercises/linear-regression.md

 plt.show()
 ```

 The result should be like this.
+Code can be accessed from [here](materials/linear-regression/regression.py).

 <p align="center">
   <img src="images/regression-result.png">